gvwilson/thirdbit/src/fiction/beneath-coriandel/index.md

 over-shawl torn and her hair lopsided, and I certainly didn't want to subject myself to *that*.

-So I slept on it, though it would be more truthful to say that I tossed and turn on it.
+So I slept on it, though it would be more truthful to say that I tossed and turned on it.
 I hadn't allowed myself to think about Ishad for, oh, for years.
 That night it all came flooding back: the excitement, the confusion, the anger, and yes, the shame.
 He had made a fool of me, or rather, I had made a fool of myself.
 To see him like that, and to see my niece making eyes at his young protégé—I doubt I closed my eyes for more than a few moments all night.